mxaddict/www.codedmaster.com/content/blog/2016-10-05-virtualbox-install-on-ubuntu-16.04.md

 tags = ["virtualbox", "ubuntu", "linux", "installation", "virtual machine", "tutorial"]
 +++

-[Virtualbox][vbox] is a open source, well maintained virtual machine package that can install a huge array of x86 and amd64 operating systems
+[Virtualbox][vbox] is an open source, well maintained virtual machine package that can install a huge array of x86 and amd64 operating systems.

 To install [Virtualbox][vbox] on [Ubuntu 16.04][ubuntu] all you need to do is run this in a terminal: